Abhishekdixit75/Distributed-File-System-with-Replication-locking-consistency-management/README.md

 - **Your Name** (Project Developer)

 ## 📜 License
-This project is licensed under the MIT License.
+This project is not licensed under any organization and is intended for educational purposes only.
+You are free to use, modify, and share this project for learning and research.
+However, any commercial use or redistribution without permission is not allowed.

 ---
 This README provides an overview of the project, how it works, and how to run it.
 Feel free to modify it based on your requirements! 🚀